Jacob Wohl: Writing and podcasting

 In February 2018, Wohl created a news blog called The Washington Reporter, which served as a home for his political podcast Offended America.
 NBC News reported in November 2018 that Wohl had "adopted and amplified nearly every prominent conspiracy theory to arise in the last year," and had used his blog to publish unfounded claims about Hillary Clinton, George Soros, and Robert Mueller.
 In June 2018, The Washington Reporter was found to have completely plagiarized its Code of Ethics from the journalism non-profit ProPublica.
 By August 2018, the website was offline and Wohl had stopped releasing podcast episodes.

+Wohl also co-hosted a podcast for Jewish Trump supporters with fellow far-right activist and conspiracy theorist Laura Loomer.

 Wohl was hired as a writer for the far-right website The Gateway Pundit in June 2018, before being fired later that year as a result of his failed plot against Mueller.